FuelLabs/sway/docs/src/sway-on-chain/libraries.md

 Libraries in Sway are files used to define new common behavior.
 An example of this is the [Sway Core Library](https://github.com/FuelLabs/sway-lib-core) which outlines various methods that the `u64` type implements.

-Functions in Libraries can also read from storage and interact with the state.
-Libraries are denoted using the `library` keyword followed by a name so that they can be imported.
+Functions in libraries can also read from storage and interact with state.
+Libraries are denoted using the `library` keyword at the beginning of the file, followed by a name so that they can be imported.
+E.g. `library foo;`.

 ```sway
 library my_library;